 Treatment may slow or stop the progression of the disease and reduce the risk of complications.
 Without treatment, P.A.D. may progress, resulting in serious tissue damage in the form of sores or gangrene (tissue death) due to inadequate blood flow.
 In extreme cases of P.A.D., also referred to as critical limb ischemia (CLI), removal (amputation) of part of the leg or foot may be necessary.

-Treatment often includes making long-lasting lifestyle changes, such as:
+Treatment often includes making life-long heart-healthy lifestyle changes such as:

 Surgery or Procedures

 Your doctor may recommend bypass grafting surgery if blood flow in your limb is blocked or nearly blocked.
 For this surgery, your doctor uses a blood vessel from another part of your body or a synthetic tube to make a graft.

 This graft bypasses (that is, goes around) the blocked part of the artery.
 The bypass allows blood to flow around the blockage.
 This surgery doesn’t cure P.A.D., but it may increase blood flow to the affected limb.

 Your doctor may recommend angioplasty to restore blood flow through a narrowed or blocked artery.